The Group with No Name

-Jimmy Lott and Allen Miles wrote all the music on the album, along with Katey Sagal who cowrote "Never You Mind" and "It's Me and You".
+Jimmy Lott and Alan Miles wrote all the music on the album, along with Katey Sagal who cowrote "Never You Mind" and "It's Me and You".
 In 2007, Lott released an album called "Not Enough Love".
 He resides with his wife and daughter in Portland, Oregon.

 Bob Babbitt was a famous and successful bass player.
 He recorded with Funk Brothers.

-Alan Schwartzberg was known as the best disco drummer in New York City.
+Allan Schwartzberg was known as the best disco drummer in New York City.
 He was not part of the original group and only played drums in a recording session for their album.

 The album's title song, "Moon Over Brooklyn", achieved critical acclaim and was re-recorded by Canadian superstar Anne Murray.